Toshiya Tsunoda

-Toshiya Tsunoda (角田 俊也 Tsunoda Toshiya, born 1964) is a Japanese sound and installation artist based in Yokohama, Japan.
-Much of Tsunoda's field recording work intends to capture the character of spaces generally perceived as inert through their subtle auditory characteristics, including those imperceptible to the naked ear.
-Vibrations, often recorded with contact microphones, therefore feature prominently in his work.
+Toshiya Tsunoda (角田 俊也 Tsunoda Toshiya, born 1964) is a Japanese sound and installation artist based in Yokohama.
+Much of Tsunoda's field recording work intends to capture the character of spaces generally seen as inert through their subtle auditory characteristics, including those imperceptible to the naked ear.
+Vibrations, often recorded with contact microphones, thus feature prominently in his work.

 Tsunoda holds an MFA in oil painting from Tokyo University of the Arts.
-In 1994, he co-founded the WrK record label with Minoru Sato (m/s), and would release his first solo LP on the label in 1997.
+In 1994, he co-founded the WrK record label with Minoru Sato (m/s), and released his first solo LP on the label in 1997.